Saturday Apr 04, 2026

 Odyssey is a daily podcast reading one page at a time from Homer’s classic epic — every day.
 Whether you’re starting from the beginning or joining mid-journey, each episode brings you deeper into the story of The Odyssey.

-The Goddess Sets the Journey in Motion (Homer’s The Odyssey, Book I – Part 3)
+Penelope Learns the Plot (Homer’s The Odyssey, Book 4 – Part 21)

 New to the journey?
 Start from the beginning at: http://theodysseypodcast.com